Pass Expressions with Analytics Extensions

 If no connection can be established, an error message is displayed.
 Click Show Details in the message to see any diagnostic information returned by the server.

-Intermediate certificate chain for Rserve external service
+Intermediate certificate chain for Rserve analytics extension

 As of Tableau Server version 2020.1, you must install a full certificate chain on Tableau Desktop computers (Windows and Mac) that are connecting to a Rserve external connection through Tableau Server.
 This requirement is due to how Rserve manages the handshake on secure connections.